bLopata/elixir/README.md

 end
 ```

-Note the second `alias` directive leaves off `,as: Parser` because the alias defaults to the last part of the module name.
+Note the second `alias` directive leaves off `, as: Parser` because the alias defaults to the last part of the module name.
 An even more concise method would be

 ```elixir
 alias My.Other.Module.{Parser, Runner}